-The white grape variety comes from the island Elba (Tuscany, Italy).
-Synonyms are Biancone ( Corsica ); Biancona, Corcesco, Gragnolato Blanco, Gragnolo Bianco, Grignola, Grignolino Bianco, Grignolo Bianco di San Colombano, Pagadebiti di Porto San Stefano and Uva Biancona ( Italy ). in the VIVC catalog will also be Besgano Bianco as a synonym, in Wine Grapes however, this variety is indicated as independent.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Biancu Gentile or roller blind (both synonymous with Biancone) to be confused.
-About a possible relationship to the red variety Grignolino nothing is known.
-The late-ripening, high yielding vine yields simple, acidic white wines.
+The white grape comes from the island Elba (Tuscany, Italy).
+Synonyms are Biancone ( Corsica ); Biancona, Corcesco, Gragnolato Blanco, Gragnolo Bianco, Grignola, Grignolino Bianco, Grignolo Bianco di San Colombano, Pagadebiti di Porto San Stefano and Uva Biancona ( Italy ). in the VIVC catalog will also be Besgano Bianco led as a synonym in Wine grapes on the other hand, this variety is given as a separate.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Biancu Gentile or roller blind (both synonymous with Biancone).
+About a possible relationship with the red variety Grignolino nothing is known.
+The late-ripening, productive vine produces simple, acidic white wines.

-Named after Elba's capital, Portoferraio, Biancone di Portoferraio is certified in the DOC wine Elba.
-A variety called Biancone is in the north of the island Corsica grown around Bastia.
-It is unclear whether it is identical to the Elba variety; in the opinion of the French Ampelographen Pierre Galet (* 1921) this is not the case.
-In any case, according stems in 2007 DNA analysis the Corsican Biancone of a probably natural cross between Sciaccarello ( mammolo ) with an unknown partner.
-Therefore, there are family relationships to the varieties Caloria.
-Colombana Nera and Pollera Nera, In 2010, no stocks were designated as Biancone or Biancone di Portoferraio (Kym Anderson ).
+The Biancone di Portoferraio , named after the Elba capital Portoferraio, is approved in the DOC wine Elba.
+A variety called Biancone is found in the north of the island Corsica grown around Bastia.
+It is unclear whether it is identical to the Elba variety; according to the French ampelographer Pierre Galet (1921-2019) this is not the case.
+In any case, it is from 2007 DNA analysis the Corsican Biancone of a presumably natural cross between Sciaccarello ( mammolo ) with an unknown partner.
+Therefore there are kinship relationships with the varieties Caloria.
+Colombana Nera and Pollera Nera, In 2010, no holdings were listed under the names Biancone or Biancone di Portoferraio (cym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012